OCA/purchase-workflow/purchase_product_usage/readme/CONFIGURE.rst

 in the group "Purchase Manager"

-Go to *Purchases / Configuration / Purchase Product Usages* and define the usages, indicating the description and optionally the code, default product and account to use.
+Go to *Purchase / Configuration / Purchase Product Usages* and define the usages, indicating the description and optionally the code, default product and account to use.